Target Audience and Super Bowl AdsAdmin

 “Famous Person” and the Queen of Instagram, Kim Kardashian, teams up with T-Mobile for #KimsDataStash.
 She encourages users to stash their data with T-Mobile so that they can look at all of Kim’s selfies on Instagram.
 This ad is clearly targeted toward younger female users, since Instagram users are overwhelmingly female and 18-25.

-All companies have to determine who their target audience when creating an advertisement.
+All companies have to determine who their target audience is when creating an advertisement.
 They have to develop a buyer profile.
 Intelligent profiling can help with building that buyer profile, and finding people that are similar.

 BY: Chase Kirkwood